High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: High-dimensional change-point detection

-In particular, $var\,\big(Q(a,b)\big) = (b-a)^2\, \mathbbm{1}(b>a)$. \end{theorem}
+In particular, $\var\,\big(Q(a,b)\big) = (b-a)^2\, \mathbbm{1}(b>a)$. \end{theorem}

-The proof of this theorem is non-trivial, requiring the finite dimensional weak convergence and stochastic equicontinuity of the process $\{ T_{n}(\lfloor nr \rfloor)\}_{r \in [0,1]}$ to be established (see Theorem 10.2 in Pollard et al., 1990).
-Because of its extremely long and technical nature, we relegate it to the supplementary materials.
+The proof of this theorem is non-trivial, requiring the establishment of finite-dimensional weak convergence and the stochastic equicontinuity of the random process $\{ n^{-2}\lfloor nr \rfloor (n-\lfloor nr \rfloor)\,T_{n}(\lfloor nr \rfloor)\}_{r \in [0,1]}$; see Theorem 10.2 in \cite{pollard}.
+Due to its technical complexity, we relegate the proof to the Supplementary Materials.
+It is worth mentioning that the limiting Gaussian process $Q$ coincides with the one derived in Theorem 3.4 of \cite{WVS}.